Golyan Group: Reliance Spinning Mills Ltd.

+RSML opened its IPO in December 2025.
+The company is the second in Nepal to issue shares using the book-building method.

 Tricot Nepal

-Tricot Industries was established in 1999 A.D., Tricot Industries is a luxury knitwear manufacturer with the largest knitting unit in the country and a strong global presence.
+Tricot Industries was established in 1999 A.D., Tricot Industries specialises in fine knitwear with the largest knitting unit in the country and exports in global markets.
 In addition to cashmere, it crafts premium garments from wool, silk, linen, and organic cotton.